 (Click the arrows in the bottom right corner to expand to full screen.)

 Still wondering how to remove odor from sports gear?
 Contact the experts at SafeSpace.
-The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto germ and odor eliminators, and alcohol-free hand sanitizers to help you reduce the number of germs (and their smells) in your home and on your sports equipment.
+The SafeSpace Company is a family-owned small business proudly selling American-made germ foggers, auto disinfecting and deodorizing mists, and alcohol-free hand sanitizers.
 For more information about our products, contact us online or call us toll free at 1-800-735-2506.
 We would love to hear from you!